FlavScents AInsights Entry: Galbanum Oil (CAS: 8023-91-4)

 1. Identity & Chemical Information

 Galbanum oil is a natural complex material derived from the resin of the Ferula galbaniflua plant.
 It is not a single chemical compound but a mixture of various constituents.
 The CAS number for galbanum oil is 8023-91-4.
 It does not have a specific FEMA number due to its complex nature.
-Other identifiers include its use in IFRA standards and its presence in various fragrance and flavor databases.
-As a natural complex material, it does not have a defined molecular formula or molecular weight.
+Other identifiers include its FL number and CoE number, which are used in regulatory contexts.
 The composition of galbanum oil can vary significantly depending on its geographical origin, harvest time, and processing methods.

 Citation hooks: FlavScents; PubChem; FEMA